Social media is a giant ocean of feedback.

 Text analytics is the process of analyzing and deriving meaningful data and insight from text - structured or unstructured.

-As far as TA in social listening, it goes through a complex process at record speeds to deliver analysis of this text.
-It has to sift through all the HTML and textual content to understand the entire document, format and parse it into parts to understand in order to analyze.
+As far as TA in social listening, it goes through a complex process at record speeds to deliver an analysis of this text.
+When we say "complex," we mean it.
+It has to sift through all the HTML and textual content to understand the entire document, format, and parse it into parts to understand in order to analyze then translate it into insight that a researcher can understand.

-By utilizing a.i.
-Powered natural language understanding, text analysis technology can not only read the text, it can understand it.
+By using a.i.-powered natural language understanding, text analysis technology can not only read the text, but it can also understand it.
 This makes it a valuable research tool for businesses and brands who are looking to better understand whatever insights they seek.

 Text analysis works differently for each company, depending on who designs and builds it.
-The most performant businesses are able to not only understand what each sentence is saying, but also understand the words being used relative to each other.
+The most performant businesses are able to understand each sentence and understand the words being used relative to each other.

 - “I’m mad excited, I just bought a new cell phone!”